Russia, Turkey discuss new ideas on Syria - Kremlin

 But the talk of considering fresh ideas suggested Russia is looking for ways to end the diplomatic deadlock or at least cast itself as part of a solution, and position itself for the possibility of Assad's exit.

-"Russians are now looking beyond Assad," said Dmitry Trenin, director of the Carnegie Moscow Centre think-tank.
+"Russians are now looking beyond Assad," said Dmitry Trenin, director of the Carnegie Moscow Center think-tank.

 "I don't think they will change their position on the basic issues such as 'regime change' or outside intervention but I think they will be looking at the day after, what happens when the government falls," he said.